In this edition

 - States pass legislation to address COVID-19 pandemic

 Much of normal life in America has ground to a halt in the last week.
-Schools and restaurants have shut down in many areas, travel plans have been put on hold, and the official recommendation is for people to stay home if at all possible in order to slow the spread of COVID-19.
+Schools and restaurants have shut down in many areas, travel plans have been put on hold, and the official recommendation is for people to stay home if at all possible to slow the spread of COVID-19.

-In the midst of all this uncertainty, there are widespread questions about health insurance coverage for COVID-19.
+Amid all this uncertainty, there are widespread questions about health insurance coverage for COVID-19.
 And people without health coverage are facing an even more perilous situation than usual.

 Eight states + DC now offer special enrollment periods